AI Use Cases/Construction

 Why Generic Tools Fail

-Generic CRM automation tools (Zapier, Make, basic RPA) fail because they don't understand construction-specific data structures: they can't parse a Bluebeam markup for labor vs. material costs, don't know that "prevailing wage" entries must match state Davis-Bacon tables, and can't validate that a submittal status change in Procore needs corresponding AIA billing code updates in Sage 300.
+Generic CRM automation tools (Zapier, Make, basic screen-automation bots) fail because they don't understand construction-specific data structures: they can't parse a Bluebeam markup for labor vs. material costs, don't know that "prevailing wage" entries must match state Davis-Bacon tables, and can't validate that a submittal status change in Procore needs corresponding AIA billing code updates in Sage 300.
 Construction data is nested, regulated, and cross-system - generic automation creates more chaos.

 The AI Solution

 Revenue Institute builds a construction-native AI data entry layer that ingests unstructured project communications (email, PDF submittals, RFI logs, site photos with text overlays) and maps them directly into your Procore, Sage 300, Viewpoint Vista, and Autodesk Construction Cloud instances.
-Our LLM understands construction grammar: it parses "2,000 sf concrete slab, 4-inch, 4,000 psi" as a line item, extracts the unit cost from your historical bid database, flags if the labor classification matches current Davis-Bacon rates, and auto-populates the correct cost code and AIA billing format.
+Our AI understands construction grammar: it parses "2,000 sf concrete slab, 4-inch, 4,000 psi" as a line item, extracts the unit cost from your historical bid database, flags if the labor classification matches current Davis-Bacon rates, and auto-populates the correct cost code and AIA billing format.
 The system integrates with your existing CRM workflows - it doesn't replace your sales team's judgment, it eliminates the data entry friction that keeps them from selling.

 Automated Workflow Execution